Entity resource statement 2015–16

 Review and improvement strategies

 As is noted in its Environmental Policy under the EMS, the Court is committed to 'continual improvement in environmental performance'.
-Reviews of environmental impacts and improvement strategies are periodically conducted.
+Reviews are periodically conducted of environmental impacts and improvement strategies.

 - reviewed its environmental risk register (significant environmental aspects and impacts), and